asifurrouf/http_api_test/read_me.txt

 3. Navigate upto the location where the file 'http_api_calls.txt' is located.

-4. Run the test using the below command: pybot -L TRACE -v AUTHORIZATION_HEADER:helloworld http_api_calls.txt
+4. Run the test using the below command: pybot -L TRACE -v AUTHORIZATION_HEADER:helloworld -v USER_EMAIL:test@gmail.com -v USER_PASSWORD=mypassword http_api_calls.txt

-   Note: Change 'helloworld' to a valid OAUth 1.0 Authorization Header
+   Note: Change 'helloworld' to a valid OAuth 1.0 Authorization Header.
+Also change email and password to valid xero credentials

 5. To view the report, please open 'report.html' file generated at same location.
 I have attached a sample report which was generated for this test case.